walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 2: Create an Azure SQL Database

 In this task you will create a new Azure SQL database to migrate the on-premises database to.

+> **Note**: This lab focuses on simplicity to teach the participant the technical tools required.
+In the real world, more consideration should go into the long-term plan prior to creating the first DB.
+For instance: Will this DB live in an Azure landing zone?
+Who will operate this environment post-migration?
+What policies are in place that the migration team should be aware of prior to migration?
+These landing zone and operating model related topics are covered in the Cloud Adoption Framework’s Ready methodology.
+You don’t need to deviate from the script, but be familiar with the four-step process in that methodology, so you can field those types of a questions if they come up in the lab.

 1. Open the Azure portal at https://portal.azure.com and log in using your subscription credentials if it's not still up.